JHS-Viking-Robotics/LabVIEW-Setup-Guide/README.md

 # JHS Viking Robotics LabVIEW Setup Guide

-This guide will walk you through setting up an FRC LabVIEW development environment on your computer, and configuring Sourcetree to use Git to track your files.
+This guide will walk you through setting up an FRC LabVIEW development environment on your computer.
+This environment will use LabVIEW FRC, CTRE Phoenix libraries, Sourcetree and Git for Windows, and LabVIEW's source control tools (Professional edition only).

 There are several steps, but they are all very simple and rely primarily on program defaults so that you don't need to change anything.
-This guide is intended for JHS Viking Robotics Team 7221, but should work without issue for anyone that is interested!
+This guide is intended for JHS Viking Robotics Team 7221, but will also work for anyone that is interested!
 Please note that LabVIEW for FRC is only supported on Windows 10, and as such so is this guide.

 ## Install LabVIEW